QuentinRa/blog.quentinra.dev/it/networking/general/index.md

 <div class="row row-cols-md-2"><div>

-The bits in the IP address are actually separated in 2 parts
+The bits in the IP address are actually separated into 2 parts

 * **id_net**: a fixed part for every address in a network, that is used to identify the network
 * **id_host**: every remaining bit.
-Pointing to a host in a network, but if there is only null-bits (0), then this is the **address of the network**.
+Pointing to a host in a network, but if there are only null bits (0), then this is the **address of the network**.

 You can't guess the number of fixed bits, either it is given by an organism <small>(such as your ISP)</small>, or you are given something called the netmask which is explained a bit further.
 </div><div>

 Example: is xxx a network address?

 We consider the IP `01001101001000011110000100000000` (`77.33.225.0`).
-We are told that for the fixed part is 17 bits long.
+We are told that the fixed part is 17 bits long.

 * id_net: `01001101001000011` (17 bits)
 * id_host: `110000100000000` (32-17=15 bits)